Blogging VS Vlogging 2020: How to Choose? [Definitive Guide]

 Before you start a blog or a vlog, you have to make a choice and decide which way is better for you.
 Actually, should you write a blog or make videos depends on what do you want to achieve from this activity and what are your skills.

 - If you are good at writing, you might be more familiar with blogging.

 - If you feel very confident about your personality when you are speaking at the cameras recorder, you should go for vlogging.

 So, this rival: blogging vs. vlogging is closely related to a personality who creates the content.

 Red Graph – Vlogging | Blue Graph – Blogging

 Blogging and Vlogging traffic has changed in the past 5-7 years very dramatically.

 Blogging as the genre of content was created around the 2000s and even earlier.
 Basically, blogging was created almost in the same period with an internet connection.

 In comparison with vlogging, which is a pretty new concept of publishing content, blogging is the ‘old school strategy’ which could be too old and unpopular right now, but it isn’t.

-Meanwhile, vlogging genre was created around the 2010s, but it became very popular and attractive among people just a few years ago.
-You can only imagine that the most popular vlogger and YouTuber PewDiePie created his channel just in 2010.
+Meanwhile, the vlogging genre was created around the 2010s, but it became very popular and attractive among people just a few years ago.
+You can only imagine that the most popular vlogger and YouTuber nowadays PewDiePie created his channel just in 2010.